Your Brain Wanders for Nearly Half Your Waking Hours - The Hidden Role of Daydreaming

 Three Functions of Mind-Wandering

-First, simulating the future.
-Much of what the mind thinks about during mind-wandering relates to the future.
+Much of what your mind thinks about during mind-wandering relates to the future.
 "I should present it this way tomorrow."
 "I need to prepare for next week's trip."
 The brain uses idle moments to simulate future scenarios and make plans.

-Third, creative association.
 The DMN freely combines memories and concepts that would not normally connect.
 The reason ideas often strike in the shower or during a walk is that the DMN is active, generating creative associations.
-(Books on creativity are also a helpful reference.)
+Books on creativity are also a helpful reference.

 The Dark Side of Mind-Wandering

-Mind-wandering does have a downside, however.
+Mind-wandering does have a downside.
 Killingsworth's research showed that people who were mind-wandering reported lower happiness than those focused on a task.
-The drop in happiness was especially pronounced when the wandering thoughts were negative - replaying past failures or worrying about the future.
+The drop in happiness was especially pronounced when the wandering thoughts were negative: replaying past failures or worrying about the future.

 Takeaway